 It’s been suggested to me that I start antidepressants.
 “Maybe you’ll feel better,” they say.
 I’m sorry but this thinking bothers me.
 So I should medicate myself to put a smile on my face and forget that my grandson is dead?
 They want me to join the land of the living and be happy.
 “Don’t you want to be happy Patti?”
 Well yes, I want to be happy.
 But I want to do it the natural way.
 I want to BE happy, I don’t want medication to make me believe I am happy.
 Anyway, I did try the antidepressants not once, but twice and I could not tolerate it.
 My stomach just said NO. It’s almost as if my body had its own way of rejecting this way of so-called-mental-health-healing.

 My intent is not to fix myself.
 Yes, I am broken, yet I cannot be repaired in any medical sense.
-I am not looking for repairs or a band-aid.
-I am just moving forward with the intent of coping with my grief as it hits.
+I am not looking for a band-aid.
+I am moving forward with the intent of coping with my grief as it hits.
 It’s always the smack of reality that Konnor is gone, just in case I forgot.
 The days that have me gasping for breath remind me that he is gone.
 My mind replays that horrible day over and over again.
-The kind of day where I feel my heart racing all day long.
+The kind of day where anxiety leaves my heart racing all day long.
 Damn my mind and my heart because I can’t control it.
 It just hits me like a freight train and I know better than to ignore it.
 I just don’t know how long it’s going to last.
 A day, a week.
 I don’t fucking know.

-I have my own personal measures and put them in place that ensure my grief has its release in a safe manner.
+I have my own personal measures and put them in place that ensure my grief is released in a safe manner.
 I feel I am continuing my grief journey in a healthy way.
 I’m using music as it’s companion.
 Those of us in grief know, most often when silent tears are shed, music let’s us feel less alone.
 For me, the lyrics understand me and I couldn’t have written it any better.
 The melody just brings me closer to feeling calmer, more relaxed and even peaceful.

 If you’re in a good mood you want to hear songs to keep you in a good mood.
 When you’re down you want to listen to music that understands your feelings.
 Perhaps a more melancholy radio station is the choice.
 Frustrated?
 No problem, we have music to fit any mood.